 Its whopping 3400 ANSI and 25000:1 contrast ratio also aids to the image projection with high brightness and immense crispness.
 To make it ideal for entertainment, Optoma has given 16:9, 4:3 and 16:10 aspect ratio option.

 As this HD27E model is a dedicated home theater device, so it utilizes BrilliantColor technology and a reference display mode to bring out high color accuracy in every frame.
 If you desire to watch movies in Full HD 3D, then it is an ideal device for you because it offers 3D compatibility including Blu-Ray 3D.
 You will be startled to know that even cradles you with a hefty 15000hours of lamp longevity which is unusual in this kind of hardware combination.

-You can use ths one for both indoor and outside movie session because it allows you to notch up the screen from 28 inch to 301 inch.
+You can use this one for both indoor and outside movie session because it allows you to notch up the screen from 28 inches to 301 inches.
 Although you won’t be able to expand the screen size from a short distance as it offers a range between 1m and 9.8m.
-It also houses a 10-watt speaker which brings out decent sound in the indoor area but fails in volume section outside your home.
+It also houses a 10-watt speaker which brings out a decent sound in the indoor area but fails in volume section outside your home.

 It makes use of modern fans for cooling which makes around 25dB noise level while in action so you can stay assured it won’t bother you much.
 Lastly, it is blessed with two years warranty coverage which also comprises a 3-month lamp warranty.